rwbutler/rwbutler.github.io/_posts/2015-08-04-local-notifications-on-ios.markdown

 Remote notifications, also known as *push notifications*, are a mechanism for informing the user of an app about a content update.
 They are especially useful in creating engagement with an app and driving retention when used correctly.
 In order to implement push notifications, some server-side architecture is required including a database to store the tokens needed to send a notification to each registered device.

-There exists another type of notification mechanism on iOS which aren't as well known called local notifications.
+There exists another type of notification mechanism on iOS which isn't as well known - *local notifications*.
 Local notifications do not require server-side architecture - they are scheduled by an app while it is running rather than being received from Apple's Push Notifcation Service (APNS).
 Local notifications are indistinguishable from remote notifications to the user - both are displayed in the Notification Centre on an iOS device.
 The two types of notification mechanism together are referred to as [user notifications](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/IPhoneOSClientImp.html).

 This blog post will provide a short tutorial on how to implement local notifications in an app.
 Sample code is available to accompany this post on [GitHub](https://github.com/rwbutler/local-notifications-example).